WGRP: History

-Prior to Glunt's death, WGRP was simulcasting sister station WLOA with a Classic Country format, then moving briefly to all-sports, then oldies, and then reverted to country with local broadcasters such as Tony Horn (in the morning), & Johnny "Rogers" Kuty (Afternoons), with a short stint by local talent Gregg "Allen" Robison as "Porky" broadcasting Porky’s Pen at 10.
+Prior to Glunt's death, WGRP was simulcasting sister station WLOA with a classic country format, then moving briefly to all-sports, then oldies, and then reverted to country with local broadcasters such as Tony Horn (in the morning), & Johnny "Rogers" Kuty (afternoons), with a short stint by local talent Gregg "Allen" Robison as "Porky" broadcasting Porky's Pen at 10.
 Both stations were once Mercer County outlets for Pittsburgh Pirates baseball, which later moved to competing station WLLF.
 Previously, the two stations carried an oldies format that originated from then-sister station WANR.

-WLOA and WGRP, along with WEXC-FM in Greenville, Pennsylvania, and Ohio stations WANR and WRTK were all stations of Beacon Broadcasting.
+WLOA and WGRP, along with WEXC in Greenville, Pennsylvania, and Ohio stations WANR and WRTK were all stations of Beacon Broadcasting.

-Sale to Current Owner

-On September 10, 2010, Educational Media Foundation announced its purchase of WLOA, WGRP and WEXC for a combined $225,000; all three stations since changed formats to relay the national non-commercial K-LOVE feed, while EMF will sell WLOA and WGRP in the coming day to different owners.
+On September 10, 2010, Educational Media Foundation announced its purchase of WLOA, WGRP and WEXC for a combined $225,000; all three stations since changed formats to relay the national non-commercial K-Love feed, while EMF sold WLOA and WGRP to different owners.

-WGRP, and WLOA-AM Farrell-Youngstown are being sold to former LMA operator of WGRP, Vilkie Communications of Meadville, Pa., a locally owned broadcast company.
+WGRP and WLOA were sold to former LMA operator of WGRP, Vilkie Communications of Meadville, Pennsylvania, a locally owned broadcast company.
 The sale was completed in December, and both stations broke away from the K-Love feed for local programming.

-FCC Violations
+FCC violations

 On November 15, 2002, WGRP was issued a Notice of Apparent Liability for Forfeiture (NAL).
 The violations involved Beacon's failure to post the Antenna Structure Registration (ASR) numbers on the WGRP(AM) antenna structures, failure to notify the Federal Aviation Administration (FAA) that the obstruction lighting was improperly functioning, and failure to repaint the WGRP(AM) antenna structures.
 Beacon Broadcasting was fined $15,000 for the violations.

 On October 29, 2010, WGRP was issued a Notice of Apparent Liability for Forfeiture (NAL), for failing to maintain a public inspection file and exceeding nighttime broadcast power.
 FCC inspectors determined that nighttime transmission power was 26 watts (the transmitter was programmed to reduce to 28 watts at night), exceeding the licensed nighttime power output of 2 watts.